A Visit with Lifeway's David Bennett -- Editor Extraordinaire and Encourager of Writers

 Wray and founder Joanne Sloan

-~ David Bennett will receive this year's Joanne Sloan National Award for the Encouragement of Writers at this year's Southern Christian Writers Conference to be held on June 7-8 ~
+~ David Bennett will receive this year's Joanne Sloan National Award for the Encouragement of Writers at this year's Southern Christian Writers Conference to be held on June 7-8 at The Church at Brook Hills in Birmingham, Alabama ~

 I don't like to say I have favorites in the publishing industry, but I'll make an exception when I admit that David Bennett is one of them.